 With the aim of generating reflection and debate, analysis and reports will be made available on this site, when they become accessible.
-The reports are intended to provoke reflection and stimulate debate.
 The goal is to inspire politicians and other decision makers to more proactively engage with the issue rather than side-step their obligations.
 After all, migration related issues are typically thought of as a responsibility of governments.
 And to make a lasting impact, decision-makers, practitioners, scholars and journalists should engage in responsible and data-driven reflection and action.

 Report — A Case Study — How Canada is dealing with Syrian refugees

 As millions of Syrians continue to be displaced due to conflict in their home country, the Government of Canada is working with Canadians, including private sponsors, non-governmental organizations and provincial, territorial, and municipal governments to welcome Syrian refugees.

 In 2016, the Mirpuri Foundation sponsored the transportation of approximately 3.000 Syrian refugees to Canada, through its affiliate airline Hi Fly, also owned by the Mirpuri Family.
 The experience of transitioning to life in Canada is different for every newcomer.
 Many of the recently resettled Syrian refugees are adjusting, as well as historical refugee groups, and their integration is as expected.
 Some are already giving back to the communities that have welcomed them.